NetOfficeFw/Docs/app/tutorials/tutorial05_en_cs.md

 # Understanding COMObject

-COMObject is the common base type for all objects in NetOffice which are based on CoClasses or Interfaces and also the type for anonymous COM Proxies at design time.
+COMObject is the common base type for all objects in NetOffice which are based on CoClasses or Interfaces and also the type for anonymous COM Proxy objects at design time.

-This example shows you how to use.
+This example shows you how to use the `COMObject` type.

-See chapter1 and chapter2 in technical documentation for further info.
+See chapter1 and chapter2 in technical documentation for more information.

 ```csharp
 private void Tutorial05Main()